Truro RFC

-Truro RFC is a Cornish rugby union club that is based in the city of Truro and was formed in 1885.
-The club's colours are blue and yellow and they operate 2 senior men's teams, a women's team, a colts side and various mini/junior teams (ages 7–16).
-The men's first team currently play in Regional 2 Tribute South West - a league at level 6 of the English rugby union system.
+Truro RFC is a Cornish rugby union club based in the city of Truro and was formed in 1885.
+The club's colours are blue and gold and they operate two senior men's teams, a women's team, a colts side and various mini/junior teams (ages 7–16).
+The men's first team currently play in Counties 1 Western West – a league at level 7 in the English rugby union system.